Belac/books-managing-api/README.md

 The backend app is hosted at the default, http://localhost:5000; which is set as a proxy in frontend configuration.

 ## Error Handling
-Errors are retourned as JSON objects in the following format: { "success":False "error": 404 "message":"Not found" }
+Errors are retourned as JSON objects in the following format: { "success": False, "error": 404, "message": "Not found" }
 The API will return xxxx error types when requests fail:
-.
-400: Bad request
+- 400: Bad request
-.
-500: Internal server error
+- 500: Internal server error
-.
-422: Unprocessable
+- 422: Unprocessable
-.
-404: Not found
+- 404: Not found

 ## Endpoints